kaisewhite/cross-account-deployment/README.md

 ## STEPS

-1. Clone this repo `git clone codecommit://AWS_PROFILE@REPOSITORY_NAME`
+1. Create a new codecommit repository in AWS then then clone the repo: `git clone codecommit://AWS_PROFILE@REPOSITORY_NAME`
+2. Copy this repo into the the new codecommit repo.
-2. Open a new terminal and from the root folder run: `npm install -g aws-cdk && npm install`
+3. Open a new terminal and from the root folder run: `npm install -g aws-cdk && npm install`
-3. Open `bootstrap.sh` and then update the account numbers and region with your own account info.
+4. Open `bootstrap.sh` and then update the account numbers and region with your own account info.
-4. Open a new terminal.
+5. Open a new terminal.
 From the root of the project run: `sh bootstrap.sh` (Note that you have to bootstrap all environments before you deploy the pipeline).
-5. Navigate to `.env` and update the Default Account and Region.
+6. Navigate to `.env` and update the Default Account and Region.
-6. Navigate to `resources/pipeline_resources/pipelines.ts` and create/update the sandbox and production account numbers/regions.
+7. Navigate to `resources/pipeline_resources/pipelines.ts` and create/update the sandbox and production account numbers/regions.

    ```
    const sandboxAccount = { account: "************", region: "us-gov-west-1" };
    const prodAccount = { account: "************", region: "us-gov-west-1" };
    ```

-7. Deploy the pipeline stack: `cdk deploy cdk-infra-pipeline-stack --profile AWS Profile`
+8. Deploy the pipeline stack: `cdk deploy cdk-infra-pipeline-stack --profile AWS Profile`
-8. Since the Pipeline is self-mutating, all you need to do going forward is push your changes to the git repository `git push`
+9. Since the Pipeline is self-mutating, all you need to do going forward is push your changes to the git repository `git push`

 The CDK consists of the following stacks: